 - Orientation Fee – A one-time charge to all new students that covers programs and activities during the Orientation period.
 Orientation is conducted prior to your first Drew term and is mandatory.
 Choosing not to attend Orientation without prior Dean approval will not release you from the obligation to pay for it and the charge will remain on your account.

 - Transcript Fee – A one-time charge to ALL new students that covers transcript requests for the duration of their connection with the University.

 This section reflects any payments, Drew scholarships, grants, loans, and any other outside awards received (Financial Aid items which bear “PENDING” in the description, signify funds that are anticipated but have not yet been received).
-These items will be used to reduce the amount charged to the student account in the current term.
+These items will be used to reduce the balance due for the current term.

 This section summarizes the information of the activity which affects the student account.
 These items include:

 - Current Term Balance – Net of Charges and Payments for the current term reflected in the detail shown in the mid section of the statement.

 This should be cut or torn off and submitted with your payment (unless you are paying electronically).
 Items noted on this stub are:

 - Due Date – Date which payment is required